Categories

 posting #: 3311

-Project Engineer – Painting and Coatings Company
+Office Admin/Project Coordinator - Painting and Coatings Company

 Tri-Cities Area

-• Assist with material procurement and tracking.
+• Assist with ordering and tracking materials and supplies.

-• Strong organizational and communication skills.
+• Strong organizational, time management, and communication skills.

-• Bachelor’s degree in Construction Management, Engineering, or related field preferred.
+• Bachelor’s or Associate degree in Business, Management, or a related field preferred, but not required.

 Benefits & Appreciation: